 MC Eiht and DJ Premier Go for Quality Over Quantity on ‘Which Way Iz West’ Album

 When two legends cross paths, it's usually an occasion for celebration, and an opportunity to bask in the presence of greatness.
-Despite hailing from different coasts, Compton, Calif. rep MC Eiht and New York native DJ Premier serve as example of what can occur when two kindred spirits come together musically, as they do on their collaborative project, Which Way Iz West.
+Despite hailing from different coasts, Compton, Calif. rep MC Eiht and Houston native DJ Premier serve as example of what can occur when two kindred spirits come together musically, as they do on their collaborative project, Which Way Iz West.
 A seemingly odd pairing on paper, given MC Eiht's laconic musings and Premier's boom-bap pedigree, what many fans may not know is that Eiht and Premo share a kinship that dates back to the genesis of their respective careers.
 The two have joined forces on numerous occasions over the past few decades.

 MC Eiht's latest album, Which Way Iz West, is the Compton native's 13th solo set and his first since 2006's Compton O.G., making it one of the more anticipated releases of his career.
 Executive produced by DJ Premier, who continues his hot streak of collaborative efforts with his alliance with MC Eiht, Which Way Iz West features production from Premo and Austrian producer Brenk Sinatra, and boasts features from veteran talent like The Outlawz, WC, Lady of Rage, Xzibit, B-Real, Bumpy Knuckles, Compton's Most Wanted and more.

 XXL got MC Eiht and DJ Premier on the phone to discuss Which Way Iz West, their storied history and the power of quality over quantity.

 XXL: How did the concept of you two doing a collaborative project come about?